gitenter/gitenter/capsid/doc/rest-notes.md

 (Safe: intended only for information retrieval and should not change the state of the server.
 No side effects beyond logging/caching/web counter++.
 Safe=>idempotent.
 Safe=>read-only.
 The services must adhere to this rule.
 The return does not need to be the same every time.)

+### HTTP Status Codes

+Only the popular ones.

++ 200: OK
++ 201: CREATED
++ 204: NO CONTENT
++ 304: NOT MODIFIED
++ 400: BAD REQUEST
++ 401: UNAUTHORIZED
++ 403: FORBIDDEN
++ 404: NOT FOUND
++ 409: CONFLICT
++ 500: INTERNAL SERVER ERROR

 ### Resource Naming Rule

 + Uniform interface